Types of Advanced Degrees

 How do you choose a program that’s right for you?

 Choosing a program that meets your personal and professional needs is very important.
 Not all schools or programs offer things that are right for everyone.
 Do the research regarding the school and it’s programs.
 You want to educate yourself regarding the program’s structure and what the culture of the school is.
 When you consider the amount of time and money you will be dedicating to the degree, you need to ensure there is a good fit with a program as it will help fulfill your aims.
 Whether pursuing an MBA or other master’s program, evaluate your goals in relation to the potential benefits of the program.
 Apply to institutions other than where you completed your undergraduate degree.
 A different perspective and a change of faculty is a good thing.
 The new environment and perspectives you will encounter will broaden how you look at things.

 When is it a good time to get a graduate degree?

-This question is one that I am commonly asked by my coaching clients.
-Some of my clients are just out of school and don’t want to break the momentum.
+This is a frequently asked question.
+Some individuals are just out of school and don’t want to break the momentum.
 Others have been out in the workforce for a number of years; now they are considering obtaining an advanced degree to transition into something else or move up the corporate ladder.
-While there are reasons for each, I am of the belief that working a few years and getting some strong professional experiences will enhance your graduate school experience.
+While there are reasons for each, it is suggested that working a few years and getting some strong professional experiences will enhance your graduate school experience.
 Many of the stronger programs actually require that you have work experience before attending.
 Equally important is the business perspective you bring to the educational experience.
 With professional experience comes knowledge – this will enhance the training you receive during the completion of the degree; further it will facilitate the practical application of emerging ideas in your professional life.
 Having previously worked for a few years might also provide you with a stronger financial footing to pay for the degree.
 Perhaps your employer has a program that covers some or all of the expense.

 What Kinds of Admissions Tests Are There?